Baitoa

-Baitoa is a municipality in the Santiago Province of the Dominican Republic.
+Baitoa is a town and municipality in the Santiago Province of the Dominican Republic.
 Santiago is part of the northern valley of the country, otherwise known as the Cibao.
 Baitoa is named after a native tree, also known as St. Domingo Boxwood.
-Baitoa was formerly known as Sabana de los Burros.
 The population speaks a Cibao dialect of Dominican Spanish.

 Baitoa is located near the Yaque del Norte River, the longest river in the Dominican Republic.
 It sits east of Sabana Iglesia, west of La Vega Province, north of La Presa de Taveras, and south of the city of Santiago de los Caballeros.

 History

 Baitoa was previously settled by indigenous peoples of the Caribbean known as Taínos for hundreds if not thousands of years prior to the arrival of Christopher Columbus in Hispaniola in 1492.
 At the time, the island was ruled by five Chiefdoms of Hispaniola, each of which was led by a cacique or a high chief.
 Baitoa was within the territorial bounds of the Chiefdom of Maguá, which was led by the cacique Guarionex.
 The early Spanish colonial history of Baitoa is largely unknown.
 There is no evidence to suggest that there were any permanent European settlements in this region during the early colonial period.
 However, the Spanish Conquistadors did establish a nearby fort and settlement in La Vega, Dominican Republic in 1494, in order to mine gold.

-By the mid-1700s, perhaps the 1760s, Baitoa was settled by Francisco Espaillat y Virol (1734–1807), a Frenchman, physician, and slaveholder who established sugar plantations, tobacco fields, and cattle ranches in the region.
-He was the son of Jean Espaillat and Marguerite Virol, and was married to María Petronila Velilla Sanchez.
+In 1779 Don Juan Reyes Terreros sold "Terreno Baytoa" to Don Francisco Espaillat y Virol (1734–1807), a Frenchman, for the operation of raising livestock for 215 pesos.
 In all likelihood, several families arrived in Baitoa around the same time during the mid to late-18th century.
 However, due to the lack of historical records from this period, this may never be known.
 As a rancher, Francisco Espaillat likely engaged in the livestock trade.
 He was also involved in the lucrative tobacco industry.
 Throughout the 18th-19th centuries, farmers from the Cibao formed semi-autonomous agricultural economies, and became increasingly involved in growing and selling tobacco to the international market, especially to Hamburg, Germany.
 One of Francisco's sons, Dr. Santiago Espaillat, became President-elect of the Dominican Republic in 1849, while a grandson, Ulises Francisco Espaillat, later went on to become the 15th President of the Dominican Republic in 1876.